 It's used primarily by businesses to host meetings with remote colleagues and clients, but Zoom is an equally useful tool for keeping in touch with friends and family.

 Zoom video conferencing is celebrated for its ease of use, high quality video and audio, and collaboration facilities such as text chat and screen sharing - and the basic version is also completely free of charge.

-- Check out our list of the best video conferencing services of 2020
+- Check out our list of the best collaboration tools around

 - Working from home: the mouse, monitor, keyboard and router you need